Introduction to Postgres add user

 createuser [options...] [nameofuser]

-This command can only be used by the superusers to create the new user in PostgreSQL.
+The superusers can only use this command to create a new user in PostgreSQL.

 - Nameofuser – It is the name of the user that you wish to create.

-- Options – There are many options available such as a, A, e, E, d, D, i, q, N, P, etc that are prepended by – sign while using in create the user.
+- Options – There are several options available for creating a user, such as a, A, e, E, d, D, i, q, N, P, etc. When using the user creation command, these options are preceded by a hyphen (-).

-While creating the users remotely, some of the connection related options that can support in the operation are as mentioned below –
+While creating the users remotely, some of the connection related options that can support the operation are mentioned below –

 -h nameOfHost or –host nameOfHost

-It helps us to specify the name of the host on which the server is running.
+It helps us specify the host’s name on which the server is running.

 -p nameOfPort or –port nameOfPort

-It helps us to specify the port of the TCP or socket of the local UNIX domain on which connections are being listened to on the server.
+It allows us to specify the port of the TCP or socket of the local UNIX domain that the server listens to for connections.

 -U nameOfUser or –username nameOfUser